Haivision/srt/docs/handshake.md

 it receives anything else from the peer, or when the application request it to send any data.

+### Rendezvous process between clients of two different versions

+When one of the parties is version that supports HSv5 and the other only HSv4, the handshake is generally conducted according to the rules described under HSv4 rendezvous process.

+Note though that the first phase - `URQ_WAVEAHAND` request type - when sent by the HSv5 client contains the `m_iVersion` and `m_iType` fields filled as required for version 5.
+This happens only for the "waving" phase, and fortunately the HSv4 clients do not try to recognize these fields.
+When switching to the conclusion phase, the HSv5 client is already aware of that the peer is HSv4 and fills the fields of the conclusion handshake message correctly according to the rules of HSv4.

 The SRT extended handshake